 One.

-However, installed lamps (mounted to the side or rear) shall be type-approved according to the 00 or subsequent series of amendments to UN Regulation No. 23, or to the 00 or subsequent series of amendments to UN Regulation No. 148.
+However, installed lamps (mounted to the side or rear) shall be type-approved according to the 00 or [any] subsequent series of amendments to UN Regulation No. 23, or to the 00 or any subsequent series of amendments to UN Regulation No. 148.

 6.26.3.
 Arrangement